How does Social Security select a representative payee for my Social Security Disability benefit?

 Voicing Your Preference for a Representative Payee

-If you have someone you would like to have as your payee, you can tell the Social Security Administration and they will consider your request.
-While you have input to Social Security’s choice of payee, their decision is not appealable.
+If you have someone you would like to serve as your payee, you can tell the Social Security Administration and they will consider your request.
+While you have input to Social Security’s choice of payee, Social Security does not have to appoint that person if they believe it would not be in your best interest and you cannot appeal who is made payee.
 However, if at any time you believe that your payee is handling your money incorrectly or dishonestly, you should notify the Social Security Administration immediately so that they can investigate whether your payee should be changed.